 Benefits of SUP

 Stand up paddleboarding (SUP) has several benefits, including its versatility for use on various water surfaces like flatwater, ocean waves, and even whitewater.
 The wider and more stable design of SUPs makes it easier for beginners to learn and maintain balance.
-Inflatable SUPs offer added buoyancy, which aids in stability, and they are also durable, portable, and easy to transport.
-When it comes to fitness, SUP provides a full-body workout, engaging multiple muscle groups and improving core strength.
+Inflatable SUPs give more float, help with balance, and are also tough, easy to move, and carry.
+For fitness, SUP gives a full-body workout, works many muscles, and makes core strong.

 Cons of SUP